virus-evolution/gofasta/README.md

 ### Installation

-Binaries are available for Mac OS and Linux under the [latest release](https://github.com/cov-ert/gofasta/releases/latest).
+Binaries are available for Mac OS and Linux under the [latest release](https://github.com/virus-evolution/gofasta/releases/latest).

-Or if you have Go installed, you can run `go install github.com/cov-ert/gofasta` to build a binary of the latest release locally (maybe in `~/go/bin/`).

 Or you can get them from Conda:

 `conda install bioconda::gofasta`

+Or if you have Go installed, you can run `go install github.com/virus-evolution/gofasta@latest` to build a binary of the latest release locally (maybe in `~/go/bin/`).

-You can also build the current contents of this repository if you have Go installed:
+You can also build the current contents of this repository:

 ```
-git clone github.com/cov-ert/gofasta
+git clone git@github.com:virus-evolution/gofasta.git
 cd gofasta
-go build
+go build -o gofasta
 ```